basileatsougan/basileatsougan/README.md

 Hi there 👋, I'm Basile Atsougan
-I’m a software developer with 03+ years of experience, passionate about building impactful solutions across different platforms, from web to mobile.
+I’m a software engineer with 03+ years of experience, passionate about building impactful solutions across different platforms, from web to mobile.
 Here’s a bit about what I’m up to:

 🚀 Exploring: React Native & ython (django) & AI-powered applications 🎓 Currently learning: Diving deeper into cybersecurity.